souryacs/LitRevw/Variants_SNP_GWAS_SV_Related.md

 [IMPACT: Genomic Annotation of Cell-State-Specific Regulatory Elements Inferred from the Epigenome of Bound Transcription Factors - Amariuta et al. AJHG 2019](https://doi.org/10.1016/j.ajhg.2019.03.012)

+    - IMPACT (inference and modeling of phenotype related active transcription) method.
-    - IMPACT method.
-Uses histone marks, promoter and enhancer marks, for different cell types.
+    - Uses histone marks, promoter and enhancer marks, for different cell types.
+    - Two step approach to infer cell-state specific regulatory elements.
-    - For a candidate TF, first scans the TF binding motifs.
+        - 1. For a candidate TF, first scans the TF binding motifs.
-    - Then learns the TF binding motifs for specific cell types, by using the cell-type-specific regulatory elements as signatures.
+        - 2. Then learns the TF binding motifs for specific cell types, by using the cell-type-specific regulatory elements as signatures.
+    - Uses a elastic net logistic regression model on 503 cell-type specific epigenomic features (open chromatin, histone marks), and 12 sequence features
-    - Uses a logistic regression model to identify the cell-type-specific active regulatory elements with TF binding motifs.
+        - to identify the cell-type-specific active regulatory elements with TF binding motifs.

 [Improving the trans-ancestry portability of polygenic risk scores by prioritizing variants in predicted cell-type-specific regulatory elements - Amariuta et al. Nat Gen 2020](https://www.nature.com/articles/s41588-020-00740-8)

     - Uses IMPACT to predict TF binding motifs across 245 cell types,
     - Particularly to prioritize TF binding motifs and regulatory variants across multi-ancestry settings.
-    - **** To Do: Can be further augmented by DeepLift related approaches - prioritizing motif scores using BPNet etc. **
+    - **** To Do: Can be further augmented by DeepLIFT related approaches - prioritizing motif scores using BPNet etc. **

 ## QTL / ASE / GWAS inference